ragle/searchlight/README.md

 Navigate to the page of your choice (perhaps a news article about some research topic that interests you), and click on the bookmarklet.

 You should see "No matching VIVO profiles were found" in the app UI (you haven't set up a search index yet).
-In your console (where you started the server), you should see the main content of the article you sent with the bookmarklet.
+In your console (where you started the server), you should see the main content of the article you sent.

 Congrats, you've just processed your first VIVO searchlight request, from start to finish.

-For a more detailed tutorial on getting searchlight working with your search index / VIVO database, check out our quick start tutorial and the documentation.
+Have a look at the [documentation](http://ragle.github.io/searchlight/) for more details about building VIVO searchlight apps.

 ##Documentation
 There is detailed documentation available here: [Documentation](http://ragle.github.io/searchlight/).
 Please submit a pull request on the gh-pages branch of this repository if you find any documentation errors.
-The Markdown version of the docs can be found here.
+The Markdown version of the docs can be found [here](https://github.com/ragle/searchlight/blob/gh-pages/assets/docs_markdown.md).

 ##Issues, Problems and Bugs
 If you find a bug, please log an issue and submit a patch.
-If you run into a problem you can't solve, or have questions - please don't hesitate to get in touch!
+If you run into a problem you can't solve, have questions, or are interested in having a searchlight app built for your organization - please don't hesitate to get in touch!

-The Searchlight Framework is currently a proof-of-concept prototype in the earliest stages of development.
-It has been used to deploy VIVO searchlight apps successfuly for a demo, and for a proof-of-concept app for the Agrivivo Project.
-Your milage may vary using it to create production apps!
+The Searchlight Framework is currently a prototype in the earliest stages of development.
+It has been used to deploy [a simple demo](http://about.vivosearchlight.org), and a [proof-of-concept app for the Agrivivo Project](http://agrivivo.net/tool/searchlight).
+Your milage may vary using it to create production apps.